libretro/docs/docs/library/atari800.md

 ## License

-A summary of the licenses behind RetroArch and its cores have found [here](../development/licenses.md).
+A summary of the licenses behind RetroArch and its cores can be found [here](../development/licenses.md).

 - [GPLv2](https://github.com/atari800/atari800/blob/master/COPYING)